 Lower Division Requirements

-- Complete one introductory topics course from the following list (specific topics are variable from quarter to quarter).
+- Complete TWO introductory topics course from the following list.
+Topics are listed on our department website.

 ENL 40, Introductory Topics in Literature